christopher-danz/Quantum_Key_Distribution/README.md

 # Quantum_Key_Distribution

-This repository showcases an implementation of QKD.
+### This jupyter notebook was created during 8th week of Qubit by Qubits course on Quantum Computing and showcases this very important concept of Quantum Key Distribution (QKD).